 - After a few years and if all goes well you should have paid down your fair share on the mortgage and the house may have appreciated in value by a couple of per cents.
 An idea is to borrow against that “unused” additional equity to purchase an investment property that will create a monthly cash-flow.
 This is for example how I purchased my garages that bring me additional monthly cash-flows.
 The bank lent me extra money against my apartment and I have used that money to purchase the garages.
 My additional mortgage and the little maintenance costs are covered by the garage rents.
 The same principle could apply to an additional rental apartment.
 But wait a second Chad, do not run to the bank just yet!
 Do your homework first, study the market and rental prices.
 Your tenant´s rent should cover your mortgage plus additional costs.

 - Leave your house after a few years and rent it out while you live in another place.
-This is what I did with my Oslo apartment while I was in Paris, it gave me a landlord experience and my house got paid by my tenant.
+This is what I did with my Oslo apartment while I was in Paris, it gave me a landlord experience, and my house got paid by my tenant.

-- Buy a house in Oslo, sell at a higher price 2 years later and repeat over and over!
-Let me explain more clearly : Depending on the area you target and the timing, if your goal with the purchase is to make money you could aim at housing as an investment through short-term non-taxed capital gains.
-It may not be that practical for your primary house but if you enter the purchase of your house with an exit strategy (renovate it and sell when the house can be sold for your target price) you could make actual profit from your primary house.
-Just imagine you kept that strategy since 2003 in Oslo as per the below graph (source), you would probably live in a fantastic house with sea view by now!
+- Buy a house in Oslo, sell at a higher price 2 years later, and repeat over and over!
+Let me explain more clearly: Depending on the area you target and the timing, if your goal with the purchase is to make money you could aim at housing as an investment through short-term non-taxed capital gains.
+It may not be that practical for your primary house but if you enter the purchase of your house with an exit strategy (renovate it and sell when the house can be sold for your target price) you could make an actual profit from your primary house.
+Just imagine you kept that strategy since 2003 in Oslo as per the below graph (source), you would probably live in a fantastic house with a sea view by now!

 Bringing it all together

-With this article I wanted to argue against the common belief that one´s primary house is an excellent investment.
+With this article, I wanted to argue against the common belief that one´s primary house is an excellent investment.
 Under the assumption that you intend to live in it your whole life and never will move, then it is not an investment.
-Think of it as your home, a consumption decision and not as an investment.
+Think of it as your home, a consumption decision, and not as an investment.
 Enjoy it to the fullest and cherish the moments you spend in it.
 Your home will represent your major monthly expense for the lifetime of your mortgage and might cost you even after the mortgage has been paid down, so make sure you do the maths.
-Nevertheless there are still ways to turn your house into a profitable investment!
+Nevertheless, there are still ways to turn your house into a profitable investment!

 Disclosure: This post may contain affiliate links.
 That means I may make a small commission (at no cost to you) if you make a purchase.
 This will help to support Joney Talks!